The British Army has produced a series of recruitment adverts over the years.

 The ad proved controversial as some accused the Army of turning war into a video game.

-These adverts from 2006 for the air assault and light infantry forces feature a narrator highlighting the different locations a recruit could travel to.
+These adverts from 2006 for the air assault and light infantry forces featured a narrator highlighting the different locations a recruit could travel to.

 They feature a series of slick cuts, including soldiers parachuting into a club on a Friday night.